ruitaiS/capstone-1/README.md

 	title="Genre Heatmap"/>

 <br>
-It is clear that there are certain genres which occur more frequently alongside other ones, but, perhaps unsurprisingly, the most common genres are also the ones with the highest co-occurrence counts.
+It is clear that there are certain genres which occur more frequently alongside others, but, perhaps unsurprisingly, this can largely be attributed to popularity - the most common genres also tend to have the highest co-occurrence counts.
 I tried normalizing the matrix by dividing each row element by the sum of the values in that row, but the result wasn't any more insightful.
 I decided to stop my exploration into the genre data here, and stick to using the full genre string associated with each movie, rather than over-complicate things by subdividing them into individual genres.
 There are 797 unique genre strings, as opposed to only 20 unique individual genres, so while some resolution might be lost, in a dataset of over 9 million ratings, I did not consider this loss of granularity to be worth the added complexity.
 </p>
 </div>
 <br>